robertluwang/dreamcloud-vagrant/scripts/README.md

 set of script used for:

-- build centos vm or box from base box using Vagrantfile or packer
+- build linux vm or box from base box using Vagrantfile or packer
-- build centos k8s vm or box from base box using Vagrantfile or packer
+- build k8s vm or box from base box using Vagrantfile or packer
+- build openstack vm or box from base box using Vagrantfile or packer

+supported Linux:
+- ubuntu
+- centos
+- redhat